 We are using the basic settings for adding CORS policy because for this project allowing any origin, method, and header is quite enough.
 But we can be more restrictive with those settings if we want.
 Instead of the AllowAnyOrigin()

-method which allows requests from any source, we could use the WithOrigins("http://www.something.com")
+method that allows requests from any source, we could use the WithOrigins("http://www.something.com")

 method by using, for example, the WithHeaders("accept", "content-type")